-One great thing about raw honey is you can find a variety of types based on the flowers where it came from.
-Wildflower honey is still raw honey, but coming from a variety of different flowers.
+One great thing about raw honey is you can find various types based on the flowers where it came from.
+Wildflower honey is still raw honey, but coming from a wide variety of different flowers.

 The official term for this is “polyfloral”, meaning some raw honey may have different tastes or aromas based on the flower where the nectar was taken.

-Let’s go in-depth on wildflower honey and why it’s the best type to consume on a health and taste level.
+Let’s look at some additional information about wildflower honey and why it’s the best type to consume on a health and taste level.

-You Can’t Always Predict What Wildflower Honey Will Taste Like
+You Can’t Always Predict What Wildflower Honey Tastes Like

-It’s usually a surprise of the taste buds when people try wildflower honey for the first time.
+It’s usually a tasty surprise when individuals try wildflower honey for the first time compared to regular honey.
 Even farmers who produce wildflower honey don’t always know which flower species were used to produce the nectar.

-This makes tasting wildflower honey a pleasurable pastime.
+This makes tasting wildflower honey, straight from bee pollen, a pleasurable pastime.
 You never really know what it’s going to taste like until you try it.

 A lot of honey connoisseurs out there liken this to wine tasting.
-They take their time tasting each bottle of wildflower honey akin to wine sipping.
-Each taste might be a little different than another.
+They take their time tasting each bottle of wildflower honey akin to sipping wine.
+Each taste might be a little different from another.

 Each wildflower where the nectar is taken from is usually from a specific local region.
 As a result, it makes raw wildflower honey a true local food.
-And it’s typically produced by your local farmers or honey harvesters like us at Artie’s Harvest.
+And organic honeys are typically produced by your local farmers or honey harvesters like us at Artie’s Harvest.

 What is the Basic Look and Taste of Wildflower Honey?